-The Telemark Nordic Club encompasses just under 3000 acres (1364 hectors) located in mixed forest, and is surrounded by crown land.
+The Telemark Nordic Club encompasses just under 3000 acres (1364 hectares) located in mixed forest, and is surrounded by crown land.
 The chalet is located at 1000 meters (3300 feet) elevation, with the highest trails located at 1280 meters (4200 feet) of elevation.
-The diverse geography with steams, ponds, forests and grassland is a sanctuary for many animal species.
+The diverse geography with streams, wetlands, forests and grassland is a sanctuary for many animal species.

 The reason for the higher than normal animal density is the 112 kilometers of maintained trails are easier for animals to travel in winter, than thick forest, with deep snow.
 Carnivores follow what can be their prey onto the trail system.
 Also, there is water and food for most animals.
 Rather than seeing the animal in winter, you will often see animals tracks in the snow.

-Following is a list of animals that live at Telemark.
-The are listed from the most common to the least common.
-Click on the animals name for an article that describes the animal, and how to recognize their tracks in the snow.
+Below is a list of animals that live at Telemark and how their tracks look in the snow.